This website uses cookies. Continue browsing if you consent to this, or view our privacy policy.

 Dr Sally Reynolds (Land Commissioner)

-Sally is an Agricultural Consultant (with a PhD in mathematical ecology); she is currently working within the Community Land Sector as Development Officer with Carloway Estate Trust (Urras Oighreachd Chàrlabhaigh).
-An active crofter and livestock keeper, she contributes to a number of activities which benefit the community.
-She currently coordinates the Lewis and Harris Greylag Goose Management Scheme on behalf of SNH.
+Sally is an Agricultural Consultant (with a PhD in mathematical ecology); she recently worked, for eight years, within the Community Land Sector as Development Manager with Carloway Estate Trust (Urras Oighreachd Chàrlabhaigh).
+An active crofter, she contributes to a number of activities which benefit the community.
+She currently works, in a Business Development role, with Stornoway Port.

 Lorne MacLeod (Land Commissioner)